 Laboratory suggestive evidence

-- single high antibody titre to Legionella, or
+- single high antibody titre to Legionella as defined by the testing laboratory, or

 - detection of Legionella by nucleic acid testing (NAT), or